 - Now enter this command on command prompt.

 fastboot flash boot mkernel.img

 - Next, the Xperia device will reboot in 10 seconds.
 Once device boots again, unplug the USB cable and hold down both Power button and Volume Up keys until the Xperia device vibrates three times.

 - Then the Xperia device will switch off automatically.

 - Now connect USB cable to the Xperia device and the computer again in fastboot mode and launch Command prompt.
 Next enter these commands

 fastboot flash boot skernel.img

 - At last, download Busybox installer from Google Play Store and use it to install Busybox to ‘/system/xbin/’ on the device.

-As result Xperia device should now be wholly rooted.
+As a result Xperia device should now be wholly rooted.